MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

     ---

-1. Create a connection string builder object that defines the data ingestion URI using the same authentication credentials as the cluster URI.
+1. Create a connection string builder object that defines the data ingestion URI, where possible, using the sharing the same authentication credentials as the cluster URI.
 Replace the `<your_ingestion_uri>` placeholder with data ingestion URI.

     ### [C\#](#tab/csharp)